 Evil Eye Bead Amulet with Horseshoe

-MURAT KAYAN / Evil Eye Bead Master - It is also believed that the people with colored eyes have the power of so-called evil look.
+MURAT KAYAN / Evil Eye Bead Master - It is also believed that people with colored eyes have the power of a so-called evil look.
 Some time ago a young lady with blue eyes came and wanted to buy a certain bead hanging over there.
 Even before I could touch the bead, it was broken into pieces.
 It even cut my hand.
 I couldn't forget it.
 Later the lady made a joke, saying "I guess I'd better leave before I cause more damage to you and your Nazar beads.

 The blue evil eye bead amulets are in a creative collaboration with the other decorative arts in Istanbul.
 To decorate something, the first item you think of is the eye beads - nazar boncugu or their figure.
 Either the nazar beads decorate an object or they are decorated by some other objects.
 They can be assembled with a variety of designs and objects creating exciting combinations.